Login

 The seller is required to pay the tax, the amount due being based on how much profit is made.

-• Ask the tax office in the new place of residence whether the capital gains tax has been paid.
+• Ask the tax office in the new place of residence whether the property gains tax has been paid.

-• Ask the seller to deposit the capital gains tax owed with the tax office or in a bank account.
+• Ask the seller to deposit the property gains tax owed with the tax office or in a bank account.

-• Agree in a contract that the purchase price will only be paid after the capital gains tax is settled.
+• Agree in a contract that the purchase price will only be paid after the property gains tax is settled.

 • Agree in a contract that you will pay the property capital gains tax and that this amount will be deducted from the purchase price.